Lawyer Profile Detail

 Roland Hung is an associate in our Litigation Group in Calgary.

-Prior to joining the Firm, Mr. Hung had the opportunity to work in-house as a summer student at a large multinational pipeline and oil and gas company.
+Prior to joining the Firm, Mr. Hung had the opportunity to work in-house as at a large multinational pipeline and oil and gas company.
 He also worked as a business consultant where he developed business plans, and managed the sale and development of several Web-based companies.
 He brings the benefits of these experiences to his client work when finding practical business solutions.

 Mr. Hung received his B.Sc. in 2004 and B.Comm (Hons.)
 First Class in 2006 from the University of Alberta, and his LLB in 2009 from the University of Calgary.
 He was called to the Alberta bar in 2010.
 Roland is fluent in English and Cantonese.
 Mr. Hung is currently an Executive Member of the Canadian Bar Association, Privacy and Access Section.

 Mr. Hung has spoken at the Lexpert Social Media Law Conference, the Federated Press Cloud Computing Conference, the Canadian Bar Association, the University of Calgary Law School, and the Data Marketing Conference in Toronto.
 He has also been involved with presentations made at the American Bar Association Annual Conference and was a guest lecturer at the University of Calgary Law School.

 Mr. Hung has authored or co-authored the following articles:

 - Protecting an Employer’s LinkedIn Network: Whitmar Publications Ltd. v.
 Gamage & Ors, Canadian Privacy Law Review, October 2013

 - Manitoba’s New Privacy Sector Privacy Law, World Data Protection Report, October 2013

 - B.C. v.
 Ontario: B.C.
 Supreme Court Confirms No Common Law Tort for Invasion of Privacy, Canadian Privacy Law Review, July 2013